joshuarubin/taliarubin.com/htdocs/wp-content/plugins/wordpress-php-info/readme.txt

 == Upgrade Notice ==

-3.0.01
+14.12
-* converted plugin to utilize CR common library
+* tested to WordPress 4.1
-* altered phpinfo() output to avoid theme conflicts
+* streamlined the output screen to display more raw data